Alfredo Ildefonso Schuster: Childhood and priesthood

-Alfredo Ludovico Schuster was born on 18 January 1880 in the Ospedale Santissimo Salvatore in Rome to Johann Schuster (1819-1889), a Bavarian tailor and double widower, and Maria Anna Tutzer (1849-1912), who hailed from Bolzano.
+Alfredo Ludovico Schuster was born on 18 January 1880 in the Ospedale Santissimo Salvatore in Rome to Johann Schuster (1819–1889), a Bavarian tailor and double widower, and Maria Anna Tutzer (1849–1912), who hailed from Bolzano.
 Johann was three decades older than Tutzer.
 His sister Giulia entered the Vincentians as a nun.
 He also had three half-siblings from his father's second marriage.
 Schuster was baptized on 20 January as "Alfredo Ludovico Luigi".
 In his childhood, he was kidnapped for a brief period, but the kidnapper was arrested.

 Schuster received his Confirmation on 2 April 1887 from Monsignor Giulio Lenti and made his First Communion on Pentecost 1890 in the church of Sant'Anna in Porta Angelica.
 His father Johann died on 18 September 1889.

 He served as an altar server at the Santa Maria della Pietà in Camposanto dei Teutonici church next to Saint Peter's Basilica.
 Schuster completed his high school studies (ginnasiali and liceali) at the Basilica of Saint Paul Outside the Walls in November 1891.
 On 13 November 1898, he joined the Order of Saint Benedict at their novitiate at Saint Paul Outside the Walls when he took the name Ildefonso.
 He later professed his monastic vows on 13 November 1900.
 He graduated with a Doctor of Philosophy on 14 June 1903 and later received a doctorate in theology from the Pontifical Atheneum of Saint Anselm in Rome.

 Schuster received his ordination as a priest on 19 March 1904 at the patriarchal Lateran Basilica in Rome from Cardinal Pietro Respighi (its archpriest).
 He returned to the Basilica of Saint Paul Outside the Walls in 1904.
 His two mentors during his time of education were Father Bonifacio Oslander and Tommaso Riccardi.

-Abbotship
+Abbacy

 He became the novice master in 1908 and prior in 1916 before he was elected as the abbot for Saint Paul Outside the Walls on 6 April 1918.
 He also received the abbatial blessing from Cardinal Basilio Pompili on 14 April there.
 He served as the Procurator General for the Cassinese Congregation from 1914 to 1929 and also served as the President of the Pontifical Oriental Institute from 1919 to 1922.
 He visited the seminaries of the northern Lombard region as well as those in the southern regions of Campania and Calabria from 1924 to 1928.
 Either in November or December 1926, he preached the spiritual exercises to Angelo Giuseppe Roncalli (the future Pope John XXIII) at Saint Paul Outside the Walls.
 While abbot he was made a consulter to the Congregation for Rites and the Congregation for the Oriental Churches.